EdgeNet-project/edgenet-legacy-2024/docs/tutorials/subnamespace_creation.md

 This tutorial describes how you can create a subsidiary namespace on EdgeNet, with yourself as the tenant owner or one of the tenant admins.

 Each tenant has a tenant resource quota on EdgeNet to share the cluster resources fairly.
 Once a tenant registers itself with EdgeNet, a core namespace is allocated to the tenant with an assigned overall resource quota.
 This resource quota is equal to the tenant's resource quota and applies to its whole namespace tree regarding hierarchical namespaces.
-Thereby, tenant users can deploy applications toward the cluster straightforward by core namespaces.
+Thereby, tenant users can deploy applications toward the cluster straightforwardly by core namespaces.
 Additionally, it is possible to collaborate with users in other tenants at the core namespace.

 However, for cases where the collaboration at the core namespace is unfavorable, the subsidiary namespace feature allows tenants to establish a hierarchy among namespaces.
 The use of the subnamespaces is not only limited by the collaboration with other tenants.
 It is also useful when a tenant owner wants to allocate part of the tenant resource quota to a group of its users.
-Or for any other situation where teams needed.
+Or for any other situation where teams are needed.

 In simple terms, a subnamespace generates a child namespace that inherits role-based access control and network policy settings from its parent by default and eats from the resource quota of the core namespace.
 An expiry date can also be defined if desired.